 Teachers shop at the free store and bring the supplies back to their classrooms and students.
 To be eligible, schools must have 50% or more students qualify for free or reduced lunch.
-School House Supplies will begin the 2022 – 2023 school year registration sometime in August, so stay tuned.
+If your school would like to participate in the 2023 – 2024 Schoolhouse Supplies Online program contact Schoolhouse Supplies.

 Parents, supporters, and teachers must download the Staples Connect app and enroll in Classroom Rewards to participate in the Classroom Rewards program at Staples.
 To be eligible and receive rewards as an educator, you must register as a teacher on the rewards page.

 When Staples Classroom Rewards members use their Staples Rewards number during in-store checkout, 10% of their purchase goes to the teacher of their choice — up to $1,000 every 180 days.
-The teacher or school will automatically receive $5 into their Staples Rewards account, which they can use on school supplies without spending anything out of pocket.
+The teacher or school will automatically receive their rewards in $5 increments in their Staples Rewards account, which they can use on school supplies without spending anything out of pocket.

 7. Request free books from halfpricebooks.com.